 The folder structure includes a folder called "add-info" located in the root folder.

 Working documents for use by assessors, e.g. editable files in Microsoft Word format, should only be submitted as an additional file format which is identical in content to a PDF file that is elsewhere included in the dossier structure.
 Therefore, any files in MS-Word format should only be saved in the folder “add-info”.
-Examples for such files are SPC and product literature, or the main “responses” (to questions) document; although not mandatory, some NCAs might also wish to receive other documents such as the “detailed and critical summaries” in MS Word format.
+Examples for such files are SPC and product literature, or the main “responses” (to questions) document; although not mandatory, some NCAs might also wish to receive other documents such as the “critical expert reports” in MS Word format.

 Where the applicant still has to fulfil any specific national requirements, related country-specific documents should be provided in this folder.
-If so, subfolders should be included named with the country code of the country concerned as per Table Table 4.
+If so, subfolders should be included named with the country code of the country concerned as per Table 12.
 Documentation of a change in prescription status to be sent to a single member state only should however be placed into the relevant VNeeS folders, see section 7.(g) for details.

 Any files submitted voluntarily for information only, like user instructions for the reviewer, should also be placed in the folder "add-info".
 Validation results of tools like the VNeeS checker should also be included in that folder.

 Files and subfolders in the folder "add-info" are not subject to technical validation.
-Where previous electronic submissions which had originally been accepted by the receiving authority are included in a later submission, i.e. during a repeat-use procedure, authorities should not request an update according to the most recent e-submission format.
+Where previous electronic submissions which had originally been accepted by the receiving authority are included in a later submission, i.e. during a subsequent recognition procedure, authorities should not request an update according to the most recent e-submission format.
 In such cases the original submissions may be included under “add-info”.
 In any case applicants should ensure that previous submissions include sufficient features for navigation like a hyperlinked table of contents.

-Note that except in the case of the above-mentioned documents, administrative information and scientific documentation should not be located in the “add-info” folder, but in the VNeeS folders corresponding to the relevant veterinary NtA dossier chapters.
+Note that except in the case of the above-mentioned documents, administrative information and scientific documentation should not be located in the “add-info” folder, but in the VNeeS folders corresponding to the relevant veterinary dossier chapters.

 Adaptation of folder structure

-Where the structure defined in Table 1 to Table 3 applies, iTable 1Table ncluding additional folders within the structure of the e-submission is not permitted, with the exception of the folder "add-info" where subfolders could be constructed.
+For any VNeeS submission only folders listed in Table 1 (in case of pharmaceuticals), Table 2 (biologicals other than immunologicals), Table 3 (immunologicals) or Table 4 (in case of MRL submissions) should be used.
+Other tables do not introduce new VNeeS folder definitions but only use a subset of the above folder structures.
+Including additional (self-defined) folders within the structure of the e-submission is not permitted, except for the folder "add-info" where subfolders could be constructed.

 If applicants wish to further separate information within a given folder, this should only be done by clearer guidance in the Table of Contents (e.g. adding additional headings), or by using bookmarks within the appropriate documents (e.g. in order to clearer differentiate between target species, pharmaceutical forms, or lower numbered sections e.g. in the quality or safety dossier).